RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Memory impairments are universal in the general population.
 They affect members and listeners.
 For the purposes of this guide, the significant memory impairments are the ones that affect members.

 These memory impairments are often associated with brain injury.
 For example, a member might have suffered a blow to the head in an accident, causing brain injury.
-Or the member's mother might have drunk alcohol while she was pregnant, causing damage to the member's brain (fetal alcohol syndrome).
+Or the member's mother might have drunk excessive alcohol while she was pregnant, causing damage to the member's brain (fetal alcohol syndrome).

 Similar effects are also associated with mental disorders that involve psychosis.
 A member who experiences psychosis may find it difficult to distinguish between reality and imagination, so if you suggest something and they imagine it, they might start to think it's real.